MitchOkabe/MitchJourn-e/README.md

 3. Rename the .ckpt file to "model.ckpt" and place it here:
 C:\InvokeAI-main\models\ldm\

-4. Now run the following commands from within the InvokeAI directory to copy the weights file to the right place:

-5. Now relaunch MitchJourn-E, and you can start generating images
+4. Now relaunch MitchJourn-E, and you can start generating images